Designing a Learning Community for Early Career Developers

 Mentors were grouped based on their background and ideal type of participation:

-• direct mentorship with a small group of learners
+• direct mentorship

 Why it mattered:

-Good matching ensured volunteers and learners got the most out of their shared experience.
+• good matching ensured volunteers and learners got the most out of their shared experience

-Positive, fulfilling engagement with industry leaders created network connections for the company.
+• positive, fulfilling engagement with industry leaders created network connections for the company

-Low-fidelity wireframes outlining the mentor experience flow.
-The user flow helped to define the following features:
+This helped to define the following features:

 • gathering data for quality matching

-• encouraging language
+• encouraging language and punchy, engaging design

 • clear availability and scheduling input

-2. Build a Community Hub
+Community Hub

 A shared community space (Discord) allowed candidates to: